rikkaka/template-master/README.md

 # Introduction
-A sleek command-line tool for easy template management.
+A simple command-line tool for easy template management.
 Still under development but is usable.

 # Installation
 First, make sure your Rust environment is set up.
 Then, run these commands: